nataliewxngg/resistorCalculator/README.md

 Released December 30 2022 !

 Description:
-RESISTOR CALCULATOR, a pyinstaller .EXE application, is a Python GUI designed to calculate resistor values (3, 4, 5 bands).
-As of first release, more features + band counts will be implemented in the future!
+RESISTOR CALCULATOR is a Python GUI designed to calculate resistor values (3, 4, 5 bands).

-Installation:
-1. Install the github repository directly as a ZIP
-2. Unzip the ZIP folder in your directory
-3. The application, RESISTOR CALCULATOR.exe, is stored in the 'dict' folder
-4. Run the application!
-(Optional)
-5. For ease of access, a shortcut of the application was also created in the main directory
-6. Move the shortcut into your desktop
-7. Run the application from your desktop!

 Instructions to Use the Application:
 - In the menu, there are 3 different options for calculation: 3, 4, or 5 bands.